 - See this A Java runtime may initially be absent from the table.

 - Check which directories on your host will be scanned to discover installations of Java Runtimes.
-See the steps to customize the directories that are scanned by the agent in Configuring a Management Agent for Java Management Service.
+See the steps to customize the directories that are scanned by the agent in Installing Management Agent and Deploying JMS Plug-ins.

 - You're using an older Java release.

 Java Management Service relies on the Java Usage Tracker to report Java usage.
 The Java Usage Tracker tracks how Oracle Java Runtime Environments are being used in your systems and captures the JRE version, vendor, the application being run, and other details.NoteAdditionally, JMS plugins periodically performs a file scan to detect Java runtimes that aren't captured by the Java Usage Tracker, because they aren't being used or don't have the Java Usage Tracker capabilities.
 Java Usage Tracker is available for all releases of Java 7, and later, and also for the following older Java releases:

 Java Usage tracker properties file is truncated once usage reports are successfully sent to JMS Fleets.

 JMS plugin generates the usage tracker in the following locations:

 6u25 and later updates